SamirYsd/Snake-And-Ladder-Game/README.md

 # Snake-And-Ladder-Game
 Academic project with a purpose of creating a simple Snake And Ladder game with two to four possible players.

-Used Java to create the game.
+-Used Java to create the game.

 -Represented the board on the console and the users have to press "enter" in order to roll the dice whenever it is their turn to play.